Yash2412/SAC-WEB/README.md

-# SAC-WEB
+#Project Title
+This is a web prototype of SAC.

+##Geting Started
- open index.html file
+For running the Prototype Please open the index.html file in your browser
- # Tech Stack
-  jQuery
-  Bootstrap
-  Firebase

-# Creator : YASH JANORIA